mrymm-b/Sentiment-Analysis-of-Amazon-Food-Reviews/README.md

 * NumPy
 * Matplotlib
 * Seaborn
+* Scikit-learn
-* Scikit-Learn
+* Hugging Face Transformers
 * Jupyter Notebook

 ---

-## 📊 Key Insights
+## 💡 Business Value

+The developed sentiment analysis system can help businesses:

+* Understand customer satisfaction.
+* Detect recurring customer concerns.
-* Customer reviews provide valuable indicators of product satisfaction.
+* Monitor product perception.
-* Review ratings strongly correlate with review sentiment.
-* NLP techniques can effectively transform textual reviews into machine-learning-ready features.
-* Large-scale review analysis enables data-driven business decisions.
+* Support data-driven decision making.
+* Improve products and customer experience.

 ---

-## 🚀 Future Improvements

-* Deep Learning models (LSTM, GRU)
-* Transformer-based models (BERT)
-* Real-time sentiment prediction
-* Interactive dashboard visualization

----

 ## 📖 Conclusion

-This project demonstrates how Machine Learning and Natural Language Processing can be used to analyze customer feedback at scale.
-The findings highlight the importance of sentiment analysis in understanding customer experiences and generating actionable business insights.
+This project demonstrates how modern NLP techniques and transformer-based models can be used to analyze customer opinions at scale.
+By comparing multiple pre-trained models, the study identified SieBERT as the most effective solution for sentiment classification on Amazon food reviews.